 Mr Paul Lowe CChem, FRSC, FCIWEM, MCMI, CWEM.
 [Chair and Founder]

 Paul began playing the piano at the age of 6.
 At eleven he had a desire to play the pipe organ and as a result began studying the classical organ and composition which continued until his early twenties.
 Despite his love of music he chose a career in applied science and process engineering nevertheless, continued his love of music as organist and choir master.
 With the advent of the Hammond organ he became fascinated by a different approach to organ playing which eventually led to a life-long interest in the development of keyboard technology.
 Since retirement he has renewed his passion for music founding the East Coast Churches and Community Music Festival.
 He plays Euphonium in the U3A orchestra, key-boards in the Jazz Group, and synthesisers in the Festival Band and still helps out a local village church with organ playing.
-He is a member of Bridlington Urban Renaissance Town Team, Bridlington & District Local Links Forum, Company Secretary for Christ Church Community Services charity and a Director of Christ Church CIC.
+In April 2019 he received the Citizen of Honour Award in recognition for his services in founding and promoting music opportunities in the community.

 Mr John Beales ACIB [Treasurer]